No previous experience is required to take Dance I.

-Dance II allows students to continue to expand their dance vocabulary and participate in advanced beginning/ intermediate levels of ballet, jazz, modern, hip hop, multicultural dance, pilates and yoga.
+Students will continue to build tools for personal expression, effective communication, thoughtful collaboration, and confidence in individual abilities.
+Students will continue to expand their dance vocabulary and participate in intermediate levels of ballet, jazz, modern, hip hop, contemporary, multicultural dance, pilates, and yoga.
 Students will be guided through more challenging, technical, and creative exercises, music interpretation, and use of expression.
-Students will focus on enhancing performance techniques and creating strong choreographic skills through improvisation, analyzing, and critiquing professional work.
-Students are given more opportunities to choreograph, create ideas for the shows, design costumes, edit music, and perform in extra school performances such as school rallies.
-Students continue to work as a team, sharing positive feedback and apply life skills through leadership, perseverance, patience, and cooperation.
+Students will focus on enhancing performance techniques and creating strong choreographic skills through improvisation, analyzing, and critiquing personal and professional work.
+Students are given more opportunities to choreograph, create ideas for the shows, design costumes, edit music, and perform in extra school performances such as Preview Day and the Arts Alive Rally.
+Students continue to work as a team, sharing positive feedback and apply life skills through leadership, problem solving, perseverance, patience, and cooperation.
 Students create a supportive, creative, and inclusive learning environment.
 Students participate and collaborate in two full productions per year, implementing theater etiquette and an appreciation for the performing arts.

 Visit the Arts Events page for the Dance Performance dates.